Art market: Economics

-Unlike the volumes in the securities market where millions of people and firms participate in buying and selling financial interests, or the commodities market where measures of raw or primary products are exchanged using standardized contracts, art market activity largely follows the demands of a more limited array of private collectors, museums, and large corporate interests as the principal market participants.
+Unlike the volumes in some international markets in the financial field where millions of people and firms participate in buying and selling financial interests, or economic and consumer goods markets where products are usually exchanged using more standardized contracts, art market activity largely follows the demands of a more limited array of private collectors, museums, and large corporate interests as the principal market participants.
 The art market sees itself as a microcosm: it lists its collectors in the hundreds, as opposed to the securities market which has millions of participants.
 One art writer answered the question: "Do you see the art world as a microcosm of other broader, power communities?" with the following observation: "I'm not sure if it's a microcosm or the shape of things to come.
 Its manic internationalism."
 Corporate collectors, however, can have a disparately large market impact, for instance, Spear's reported in 2015 that British Rail began investing in art for its pension fund beginning in 1974 (prior to privatization), spending about £40M or approximately 3% of its funds on art, before selling those assets between 1987–1999.
-British Rail Pension realized an annualized return of 11.3% because of a number of factors particular to the market at the time.
+British Rail Pension realized an annualized return of 11.3% due to several market-specific factors particular at the time.
 British Rail's efforts realized profits, particularly due to the Impressionist portfolio, but the collection was liquidated because it came to be seen as an illegitimate investment area, particularly as alternative investments became available.
-Also, because original artworks are not fungible like stocks, they have valuation challenges not similarly affecting securities, with dynamics of what Karpik calls singularities.
+Additionally, because original artworks are not fungible, they have valuation challenges not similarly affecting securities, with dynamics of what Karpik calls singularities.

 Thus, because the art market's participants are far more limited in number than the securities or commodities markets, because artworks are not fungible, and because art valuation relies to a great extent on the advice and enthusiasm of a variety of specialized market analysts, these limitations each in turn dictate the size of the market and increase the risk that some items may be over or undervalued.

 The art market moves in cycles with activity generally peaking in the spring and autumn when the major auction houses traditionally schedule auctions, and results in the market being seasonal rather than ongoing.
 While private sales take place all year, those sales are often not publicized as auctions are and thus do not affect the market until they become known.